piktiv/tim-todo/README.md

 DATABASE_USER - The Postgres user (Postgres has a default user called postgres that you can use) \
 DATABASE_PASSWORD - Whatever password you specified when setting up the postgres docker config

-- The TodoApp exposes port 8080, and the endpoint GET `/` (so if you were running the application outside of docker, you could browse `http://localhost:8080` in Microsoft Edge)
 - The TodoApp will automatically create the database and tables if needed, so long as it is connected to a postgres system.

 ## C# hints